What Are Keyloggers and How Do You Remove Them?

 • Acoustic

-The best way to determine whether a keylogger has been installed legally or illegally is by asking the question, “Did you install the keylogger on a device you own?”
+The best way to determine whether a keylogger has been installed legally or illegally is by asking, “Did you install the keylogger on a device you own?”
 If the answer is yes, then it’s typically legal.

-If not, and you install one on a device you don’t own without the owner’s consent, it’s often illegal.
-There are some exceptions, such as when federal authorities and the police have warrants to monitor your devices during a criminal investigation.
+If not, installing a keylogger on a device you don’t own without the owner’s consent is often illegal.
+There are exceptions, such as when federal authorities and the police have warrants to monitor your devices during a criminal investigation.

 In the next sections, we'll unravel the legal and illegal uses of keyloggers, talk about the fine line between their ethical and unethical uses, and shed light on how violating the Electronic Communications Privacy Act (ECPA) can lead to serious legal consequences.